Assistant Secretary: Dermot Mulligan

 The Division is concerned with delivering an environment for business in which there is fair competition; dynamism and productivity flourishes; and in which there is consumer and investor confidence.
 Our regulatory regime is intended to ensure that business is conducted with probity and integrity but without undue administrative burdens and that the rights of investors, consumers and creditors are protected, transparent and enforced.

 In relation to Internal Audit, the Division aims to ensure that the highest standards of internal corporate governance is promoted through the work of the Department's internal audit function.

 Assistant Secretary: Philip Kelly

-EU Affairs, Trade Policy, and Safety & Health Policy Division defines, coordinates and develops our position on EU policy matters and our relationship with EU Institutions.
+The EU Affairs, Trade Policy and Export Licensing Division defines, coordinates and develops our position on EU policy matters and our relationship with EU Institutions.

 It is responsible for the identification, formulation and development of Ireland’s international trade policies, including at European Union trade policy negotiations and through active participation in the World Trade Organisation, as well as coordination of a coherent policy response to Brexit across the Department.
-The Division is responsible for promoting safe working environments and for ensuring the effective regulation of chemicals used at work and by the public.
-It also has responsibility for import and export licensing.
+The Division is also responsible for export licensing.

 Assistant Secretary: Declan Hughes

 The Strategic Policy Division (SPD) of the Department is focused on evaluating, designing and executing ambitious enterprise and jobs strategies.
 The formulation and development of policy occurs across all Divisions of the Department with the support of the Strategic Policy Division.